Key Takeaways

 - Basic covers core online ordering needs, including mobile-friendly ordering, secure payments, real-time order notifications, built-in loyalty, customer analytics, unlimited menu items, and unlimited orders.

-- Premium adds operational features such as SMS and printer alerts, menu stock tracking, table QR ordering, tablet notifications, advanced promotions, and delivery integrations with services like DoorDash, Postmates, Shipday, and Uber Direct.
+- Growth adds operational features such as SMS and printer alerts, menu stock tracking, table QR ordering, tablet notifications, advanced promotions, and delivery integrations with services like DoorDash, Postmates, Shipday, and Uber Direct.

-- Enterprise is intended for restaurants with more complex setups or multiple locations.
-It includes everything in Premium, along with extended POS integrations through Checkmate and loyalty integrations with platforms such as Como, NTouch, and EZ Solutions.
+- Pro is intended for restaurants with more complex setups or multiple locations.
+It includes everything in Growth, along with extended POS integrations through Checkmate and loyalty integrations with platforms such as Como, NTouch, and EZ Solutions.

 Popmenu vs Restolabs: Pricing and cost structure comparison